ToritoIO/SupaExplorer/README.md

 ## How It Works End-to-End

 ### Supabase Testing Flow
+SupaExplorer detects Supabase credentials through two mechanisms:

+1. **Static scanning** (automatic on page load): Scans inline scripts and external JavaScript files for hardcoded Supabase URLs and JWT tokens.
+This happens immediately when a page loads, catching credentials in bundled/minified code (like Webpack/Vite bundles) before any API call is made.

+2. **Runtime detection** (during API calls): When a page makes a Supabase call, the extension intercepts it via instrumented `fetch`, `XMLHttpRequest`, and `chrome.webRequest`, extracting credentials from request headers.

-When a page makes a Supabase call, the background service worker normalizes the credentials, stores them in `chrome.storage.local`, and prompts you via the floating SupaExplorer bubble.
+Once credentials are detected, the background service worker normalizes them, stores them in `chrome.storage.local`, and prompts you via the floating SupaExplorer bubble.
 Opening the side panel hydrates the connection form, fetches the PostgREST OpenAPI schema, enumerates tables, and issues optional row-count probes so you can see where policies are tight or overly permissive.
 Double-clicking a table (or using the "Open Explorer" button) loads the full-screen overlay where you can browse data, run filtered queries, and test writes.
 Navigating away from the site—or losing the keys—automatically clears the cached connection to prevent stale or leaked credentials.

 ### API Key Leak Detection Flow
 As your browser loads pages with the DevTools panel open, SupaExplorer's scanner intercepts network responses (JavaScript bundles, API responses, HTML documents) and runs pattern matching against known API key formats.
 When a leak is detected, it appears immediately in the "Leaks" tab of the DevTools panel with full details about the finding, including the matched value, pattern type, surrounding context, and source URL.
 All scanning happens locally—no data leaves your machine.